Skip to Content

 halo braids with middle part

-Wear a halo braid differently with a middle part and the braid wrapped along the hairline.
-The hair is secured at the back while the subtle lilac strand contrasting against the blonde braided hair sets this style distinct from others.
+Wear a halo braid with a clean middle part and wrap the braid along the hairline for a sleek, balanced shape.
+The subtle lilac streak against the blonde braid makes this style stand out.

 half up dutch halo braids